BramvanPelt/pp-decrypt-core/README.md

+WARNING, this code is no longer maintained.
+Please check out https://github.com/BramvanPelt/PPDecryption for the latest code and updates.

 ABSTRACT
 This repository contains two projects, the PP-Decrypt library and the PP-Decrypt example package.
 The goal of these project is to give an example of how the decryption of encrypted identifiers takes